 Use of this report

-Because this document provides an integrated approach that addresses the multi-sectoral problem of the growing skills gap of software professionals, it is relevant to many different stakeholders in a variety of ways.
+Because this document provides an integrated approach that addresses the multi-sectoral problem of the growing skills gap among software professionals, it is relevant to many different stakeholders in a variety of ways.

 This strategy document informs policymakers and organisations such as social partners, chambers, and umbrella organisations about the concrete actions that will be undertaken to address the software skills gap.
 It may influence their policies and actions and serve as a source of inspiration for their initiatives.